rounakdatta/rounakdatta.github.io/_posts/2017-09-14-baradx-proj.markdown

 • Put the respective parameters in the corresponding fields

-• Plot the latitude-longitude in the Maps API
+• Plot the latitude-longitude in the Maps API {GMaps, OpenStreetMap, BingMaps}

 • Display gauges and bars

+• Watch your satellite navigate across the globe

 Find the GitHub repo <a href="https://github.com/rounakdatta/baradx">here</a>.